 Disclaimer: The image is for representation purposes only.

 There is a reason for Nag Tibba Being one of the best Himalayan treks.
 That’s how great it feels from one of the campsites.
 If we didn’t know any better, camping in Uttarakhand couldn’t be any more amazing than this.
 See the spellbinding sunsets due to the trail’s direction.
 It feels like the snow-capped mountains – Bandarpoonch, Swargarohini and Gangotri – emit a fiery orange light from behind them.
 That’s how the campsite gets blessed in the evening.

-Suggested Read: 16 Rivers In Uttarakhand: Enjoy These Gorgeous Beauties In 2022
+Suggested Read: 16 Rivers In Uttarakhand: Enjoy These Gorgeous Beauties

 Tips For Trekking